-director of the Interdepartmental Immunobiology Center, Judy Gugenheim Research Professor of Microbiology-Immunology, and professor of dermatology, has been selected to receive the Alumni Fellow Award from Penn State.
+Emergency Medicine (CDEM), an academy of the Society for Academic Emergency Medicine.
+Dr. Kontrick stewarded the development of a required EM clerkship for Feinberg M4s in 2002, a rotation that has matured into a student favorite.
+She has incorporated numerous educational best and professor of dermatology, has been selected to receive the Alumni Fellow Award from Penn State.
 This is the highest recognition given to Penn State alumni and is a university-wide, permanent designation.

-Amy S. Paller, MD, '83 GME, Walter J. Hamlin Professor of Dermatology and chair of the Department of Dermatology, has been appointed to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) advisory council.
+Xunrong Luo, MD, PhD, associate professor of medicine-nephrology, microbiology-immunology and surgeryorgan transplantation, has been selected to to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) advisory council.
 NIAMS' mission is "to support research into the causes, treatment and prevention of arthritis and musculoskeletal and skin diseases; the training of scientists to carry out the research; and the dissemination of information on research progress in these diseases."